niklaskobi/django-sso/README.md

 #### Client side urls

 - `login/` - login form.
 Intermediate form.
-Obtains authentication request, and redirects to SSO server `/login`.
+Obtains authentication request and redirects to SSO server `/login`.
-- `logout/` - Does deauthenticate user and cast deauthentication event to SSO-server (to `sso/deauthenticate/` on server side).
+- `logout/` - Deauthenticates the user and emits deauthentication event to SSO-server (to `sso/deauthenticate/` at server side).
-- `sso/test/` - Page for test SSO mechanism immediately after install `django_sso`.
-When you open it in browser: If user are logged in - shows his name or redirect to SSO server and comes back after successful authentication.
+- `sso/test/` - Page for testing the SSO mechanism immediately after installation of `django_sso`.
+When you open it in browser: If user are logged in - shows the username or redirects to SSO server and comes back after successful authentication.

 Library urls for internal usage (endpoints for SSO-server side)

 - `sso/event/` - Event acceptor from SSO server.
-Look to “**SSO with non-Django project / Accepting events**” section
+Look at “**SSO with non-Django project / Accepting events**” section

 - `sso/accept/` - User after successful authentication comes back.
 SSO-server redirect it to this URL for make Django authorization.
 Then after session is up - browser will redirect to the next URL.